-Definition of approach with FAO, World Bank, and SilvaCarbon on service delivery and mainstreaming [2016].
+Definition of approach with FAO, World Bank, and SilvaCarbon on service delivery and mainstreaming [2017].

 There is currently no effective overview or integration of the country support activities carried out among SDCG, SilvaCarbon, FAO and World Bank.
-For GFOI to become established, we have to aim to mainstream the products and services in the in-country activities of these provider agencies.
+For GFOI to become established, we must aim to mainstream the products and services in the in-country activities of these provider agencies.
 SDCG with the support of the GFOI Lead Team, will seek to establish agreement on a suitable approach to this mainstreaming.

-Establish integration of Space Data Services with the MGD Portal and MGD 2.0 [2016].

-SDCG will support the Methods and Guidance component as needed on space data aspects of the new interactive MGD.
-SDCG will seek to ensure space data aspects are appropriately represented.

-Deliver services in coordination with FAO, World Bank, and SilvaCarbon [2016].
+Deliver services in coordination with FAO, World Bank, and SilvaCarbon [2017].

 As guided by the GFOI Lead Team.

-Close integration with MGD and SilvaCarbon components, FAO and World Bank [2017].
+Close integration with MGD and SilvaCarbon components, FAO, and World Bank [2017].

 A program of space data capacity building meetings